Reference

 Egregore

-A self-sustaining energy-informational pattern that crystallizes in the fabric of human exchange, operates without self-awareness or will, and uses human beings as substrate to sustain itself.
+A self-sustaining pattern that crystallizes in the fabric of human exchange, operates without self-awareness or will, and uses human beings as substrate to sustain itself.
 Has no center of awareness, no free will.
 Acts the way a vortex acts: without intention, but with measurable force.

 Egrology